Kauzok/AmpV2/AmpPackage/README.md

 <summary>2.0.2</summary>

  - General
-    - Added .lang file to mod
+    - Added a customizable .lang file to mod
  - Nemesis Amp
      - Fulmination
         - Fixed an error that sometimes appeared in multiplayer where the chaining functionality of this skill would misbehave
+    - Voltaic Onslaught
+        - Range indicator now disappears and reappears depending on if the skill has been replaced or not (e.g. essence of heresy)
+    - Voidsurge
+        - Added VFX and crosshair for when the plasma projectile is available
     - Config
         - Added an option to auto unlock the mastery skin
         - Removed redundant option to unlock Nemesis Amp
+    - Added lore log entry

 </details>